20/06/2025

 In 1995, during my tenure in San José, Costa Rica, I played a pivotal role in strengthening environmental management for private sector companies.
 I introduced an Environmental Audit scheme in preparation for the Ecological Flag (Bandera Ecológica) programme, run by the Ministry of the Environment.
 This first was instrumental in improving the environmental practices of the participating companies, leading to more sustainable and responsible business operations.

 In 1997, I continued my environmental efforts in San José, Costa Rica, where I again represented the Environmental Auditors for the private sector at the Ministry of the Environment but also with the national standards organization INTECO in the ISO working committee TC207.
 At the time, I was working as Professor at the Latin American University of Science and Technology.
 The impact was significant, as it fostered a culture of environmental responsibility among the businesses involved.
+In 1998, I worked for the School for Field Studies (SFS) in Atenas (Costa Rica), and with a wonderful teaching assistant we were able to set up an electronic catalogue and lending system for the library, the first such library system for this Organization.

 The unique aspect of this project was that it was executed through the collaborative efforts of two doctoral students and the Minister of the Environment at the time.
 This ongoing effort ensured that businesses and local governments adhered to higher environmental standards, contributing to a cleaner and more sustainable environment.